ivansglazunov/hasyx/OPTIONS.md

 - **Reference validation**: Checks `meta.tables` from schema - validates that `to_id` exists in one of the specified tables
 - Dynamically determines the target table for `item_id` by scanning all `options[tableName]` declared in `schema.tsx` and checking the appropriate table for existence
 - Builds a JSON value from the chosen column and validates it (if validation runtime is installed) against `validation.project_schemas()` at path `options.<tableName>.properties.<key>`.
 When `to_id` is used, it is validated as a UUID string (compatible with `z.string().uuid()` in `schema.tsx`).

+If present, permission rules are enforced by an additional trigger using `validation.validate_option_permission()` (see Permission rules below).

 The trigger relies on the plv8 validation runtime to be synchronized via the CLI (`validation sync/define`).
 If the runtime is not present, it still enforces key existence with `validation.validate_option_key` and the “one-of” value rule.